Toloka/docs/en/toloka-kit/reference/toloka.client.user_skill.SetUserSkillRequest.md

 )
 ```

-Parameters for setting the skill value of a specific performer
+Parameters for setting the skill value of a specific Toloker.

-Used for grouping the fields required for setting the user's skill.
+Used for grouping the fields required for setting the Toloker's skill.
 Usually, when calling TolokaClient.set_user_skill, you can use the expand version, passing all the class attributes to the call.

 ## Parameters Description